 Love the “old ways”?
 Perhaps aspects of ancient religions, or what you’ve found on this site or read in my books, has appealed to you on a deeper level.

 Well, you’re not alone.
-Vesta’s “Eternal Flame” dates back over three-thousand years, from distant antiquity to this very day.
-Its simple focus and rituals have adapted over the years, and a growing number of people are again lighting it in their homes.
+Vesta’s “Eternal Flame” dates back many centuries, from distant antiquity to this very day.
+Its simple focus and rituals have adapted over the years, and a growing number of people, especially those who identify as “spiritual but not religious,” are again lighting it in their homes.

 Light it for comfort, inspiration and well-being.
 It’s worked for millions of people for millennia.
 Here are a few fundamentals to get you started.

 A lararium or household shrine can be located anywhere in the home, but traditionally it is located near the entrance to bless the comings and goings of family members and to serve as a visual reminder that home really is where the heart is.
 Your lararium can be classical or modern, hand-made or manufactured.
 Some people prefer it to stand out from the home’s décor, while others prefer that it blend into the home’s fashion.

 Your lararium should hold mementoes of family members, living and dead, as well as sentimental family items.
 It may also hold a statue of Vesta or pictures of the Temple of Vesta.
 Because the ancient temple was dressed in laurel leaves, you may also wish to place greenery, fresh flowers or even a small herb garden that contains a bay plant on your lararium.
 Be sure to create a lararium that you love and that reflects your style and personality.
 It should make you happy whenever you look at it, and should remind you of the things that are most important to you.

 A Special Vesta Candle